rsolorio/SoloPlayerH/README.md

 # Solo Player

-Mp3 player, music manager, tag editor, album art finder, playlist creator, file synchronizer.
+Audio player, music manager, tag editor, album art finder, playlist creator, file synchronizer.

-This player is for music stored in your device.
+This is an offline player (for music stored in your device) that currently supports Mp3 files.

 ## Technologies
 This is a hybrid app built with Electron/Angular/Sqlite.